OzFromMarz/hello-world/README.md

 Hi my guys

 This is my first repository and I have never used GitHub.
-I don't know how much I will use this but I would Like to do a lot.
+I don't know how much I will use this but I would like to do a lot.